angular-schule/angular-cli-ghpages/README.md

  * __optional__
  * Default: silent `true` (boolean)
  * Example:
-    * `ngh` -- Logging is in silent mode by default.
+    * `npx ngh` -- Logging is in silent mode by default.
-    * `ngh --no-silent` -- Logging shows extended information.
+    * `npx ngh --no-silent` -- Logging shows extended information.

 Logging is in silent mode by default.
 In silent mode log messages are suppressed and error messages are sanitized.